Closed Arrow Icon Topic

 Loch (Hole)

-That holes exist is an undisputed fact.
-However, mankind is still grappling with the definition of the hole itself.
-We all recognise holes as shapes that are defined by the presence of their surroundings.
+The existence of holes is an undisputed fact.
+However, mankind is still struggling with the definition of the hole itself.
+We all recognise holes as shapes defined by the presence of their surroundings.
 We recognise holes without actually seeing them.
 They are empty, they are immaterial.
-The definition of the German writer Kurt Tucholsky sums this up.
+The German writer Kurt Tucholsky's definition sums it up.
 In architecture and art, but also in language and music, the hole is a marker where information is bundled.
 The hole in a doughnut, for example, defines it as such.
-The part of the doughnut that is removed from the dough and leaves a hole is ultimately not the hole.
-The relationship between the cut-out and the donut itself, between the positive and negative, comes closest to the definition of the hole.
+The part of the doughnut that is removed from the dough, leaving a hole, is ultimately not the hole.
+The relationship between the cut-out and the doughnut itself, between the positive and the negative, comes closest to defining the hole.

 Closed Arrow Icon Teaching